 - Proposals to federal agencies typically may not use federal sources of funds for cost-sharing (both mandatory and voluntary).

-- All cost-sharing commitments must conform to the applicable federal principles (OMB Circular A-21 or the Uniform Guidance), and must be necessary, reasonable, and allocable to the project.
+- All cost-sharing commitments must conform to the applicable federal principles (OMB Circular A-21 or A-81), and must be necessary, reasonable, and allocable to the project.

 - Cost-sharing may be provided from a variety of sources, including campus funds, unrecoverable Facilities & Administrative Costs, volunteer contributions, third-party contributions (such as a for-profit entity), or other non-federal sponsored programs.